AamuApp/gatsby-aamu-portfolio/README.md

 The final result will be saved in the `public` directory.

-## Hosting
+## Repo usage on a third party hosting service

-For hosting, you can use Netlify, for example:
+You can also use this repository on Netlify:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AamuApp/gatsby-aamu-portfolio)